browserengineering/book/book/visual-effects.md

 [^exact-size]: Note that I cleverly chose the width and height of the `div` to be exactly `194px`, the dimensions of the JPEG image.

-To implement this propertyb, first we'll need to load all of the image URLs specified in CSS rules for a `Tab`.
+To implement this property, first we'll need to load all of the image URLs specified in CSS rules for a `Tab`.
 Firt collect the image URLs:

 ``` {.python}